NomicFoundation/hardhat/README.md

 * Dependencies resolution
     - Don't use solidity-parser.
 Two options:
-        1. Replace the parser with Fede Bond's one?
-It's GPL3 though :(
+        1. Replace the parser with solidity-parser-antlr once its relicenced.
         2. Use solc to detect imports so this is process error-compatible with the compilation.
 If done, cache the imports as loading solc is slow?
     - Support more libraries sources?
 EthPM?